python/devguide/committing.rst

 As a result, a file name can look something like ``Misc/NEWS.d/next/Library/2017-05-27-16-46-23.bpo-12345.Yl4gI2.rst``.

-The contents of a news file should be valid reStructuredText.
+The contents of a NEWS file should be valid reStructuredText.
 An 80 character column width should be used.
 There is no indentation or leading marker in the file (e.g. ``-``).
 There is also no need to start the entry with the issue number since it is part of the file name.
 You can use :ref:`inline markups <rest-inline-markup>` too.
-Here is an example of a news entry::
+Here is an example of a NEWS entry::

    Fix warning message when :func:`os.chdir` fails inside